 Student responses to this announcement have been a mix of cautious optimism, relief, excitement, and concern.
 Many students also reported that they were not surprised by this announcement and that they were expecting this to be the case.

 Senior liberal arts and elementary education dual-major Michael Giuliani said, “I’ll believe it when I see it, but I hope that things will be better next year.”

 “Although I am excited to be back on campus,” Ariana David, a sophomore majoring in exercise science, said, “I am a bit worried because we are still in a pandemic, and I know others will not follow the rules, risking others’ safety.”

-For some students, the motivation of this move by Rowan’s administration was a subject of skepticism.
+For some students, the motivation for this move by Rowan’s administration was a subject of skepticism.
 When asked what their reaction to this announcement was, one student, speaking anonymously, said, “[the university] needs a reason to charge full tuition.”

 Despite the reservations and criticisms, there are many things students are excited to be able to do again if the campus returns to an in-person format.
-Sophomore political science and international studies dual-major Rory Newman looks forward to having club meetings in-person again.
+Sophomore political science and international studies dual-major Rory Newman looks forward to having club meetings in person again.